ivoflipse/Pawlabeling/readme.md

 You can switch the currently selected contact by pressing `4` or `6`.
 Remove a label using `5` or undo the previous label using `Ctrl+Z`.

-**4. Safe your results**
+**4. Save your results**

 After you've labeled all contacts, press `Ctrl+S` to save your results.
 Now you can select the next measurement for labeling.
+It will automatically load the previous results, so they can aid you while labeling.

 Contact
 ----------